GuidesEmployee experience

 Servant leadership:

 This leadership style is the opposite of autocratic leadership.
 It's like being a good caretaker—putting your team's needs first.
 To use this style, you need to be good at understanding others and listening carefully.
-Supporters say that genuinely caring about your employees is great for building loyalty.
+Supporters say that genuinely caring about your is great for building loyalty.
 However, there's a risk that it might be too much like overparenting.
 Just as being too controlling as a parent can hurt a child's confidence and independence, being too much of a servant leader might make some team members struggle to solve problems independently.

 What is the best leadership style?